 The park is named for a white domed rock that resembles the a capitol building, and because the rocky cliffs were once a barrier to travel like coral reefs.
 Those cliffs house canyons, arches, bridges, and views of the crumpled geology along the Waterpocket Fold, a 100-mile long wrinkle in the Earth’s crust that exposes millions of years of sedimentary rock layers.

-and had a brunch picnic in the back of the truck with Bugsy at Slickrock Divide on the Scenic Road.
-Capitol Reef is lovely, and oddly was not crowded at all–perhaps because it’s a bit off the beaten path, at the far eastern end of Route 12.
+Capitol Reef is lovely, and much less busy than its fellow Utah national parks–perhaps because it’s a bit off the beaten path, at the far eastern end of Route 12.
 If you’re visiting Bryce Canyon National Park, you should carve out a couple days to swing over the Hogback (stopping at Hell’s Backbone Grill on the way) to Torrey and hike around Capitol Reef.